 The Law for Dummies book provides an easy-to-understand overview of everyday legal issues.
-This is the place to start if you truly don’t know anything about the law.
-Although this book won’t help you specifically with running your private investigation business, it will give you an introduction to the law.
-Its content is focused more on everyday legal issues such as protecting your family, money, and your rights.
+This is the place to start if you genuinely don’t know anything about the law.
+Although this book won’t help you specifically with running your private investigation business, it will introduce you to the law.
+Its content focuses more on everyday legal issues such as protecting your family, money, and rights.

 Questions and Comments